-The Gemini Card Game is a cooperative game for 2 to 4 players who work together to complete science programs over the course of 2 week turns for a semester.
+The Gemini Card Game is a cooperative game for 2 to 4 players who work together to complete science programs over the course of a semester.
 Experience the complex decisions required to run a world class observatory and the excitement of contributing to a team as you provide researchers with their precious data and contribute to expanding the knowledge of the Universe.

 Social media: #GeminiCardGame

 Want to send suggestions or comments on the game?
 Please, do not hesitate to fill the feedback form.

 To get started playing the game quickly, check out the quick-start guide!
 For the full set of rules, download the rule book.
 If anything is unclear, or inconsistent, or for any suggestions, please email firstname.lastname@example.org.
 Please note that the rule book is meant only for games played with physical cards.

 Please also consider registering your deck!
 You will get (non-frequent, we swear) updates of the rules, and alerts when expansion sets and booster packs are available!

 GCG can now be played online on Tabletopia!

 You need to have an account with Tabletopia to access the game.
 The game is free and you can create an account for free, if you do not already have one.